 Generally, doctors recommend getting at least 200 milligrams of DHA before, during, and after pregnancy.

-Typically, many prenatal vitamins will contain this recommended amount, but there has been research that shows that higher amounts of 500-600 mg of DHA may result in a lower risk for premature birth and an improved baby weight at the time of birth.
+Typically, many prenatal vitamins will contain this recommended amount, but there has been research that shows that higher amounts of 500-600 mg of DHA may support a healthy pregnancy term and healthy baby weight at the time of birth.

 Doctors generally advise to not take more than 1,000 milligrams of DHA each day because there has been no proven evidence to suggest that your or your baby will receive any extra benefit from this high dose.